-In order to study the circuit attributes that may characterize the dorsal striatum (DS), our initial approach was to compare the electrophysiological properties of striatal MSNs recorded in the lateral (DLS, n=77) and medial (DMS, n=91) regions of the DS in anesthetized mice.
-The membrane potential of the Down states was stable during the recordings with no differences between striatal regions (DLS-MSNs= -69.89± 5.79 Hz, DMS-MSNs=-69.867±7.67 Hz, p=0.42).
-MSNs exhibited a rich subthreshold activity during Up states; however, they displayed a very low rate of spontaneous action potentials with similar frequencies along DS (DLS-MSNs=0.3±0.95 Hz, DMS-MSNs=0.24±0.53 Hz, p=0.58).
-Input resistance was higher for DLS-MSNs (DLS-MSNs= 310± 25 M Ω , DMS-MSNs=255±26 M Ω , p=0.04), as well as their capacitance (DLS-MSNs= 26.65± 7.56 pF, DMS-MSNs=21.68±2.26 pF, p=0.05).
-It is expected that changes in resistance and capacitance impact on the neuronal properties of synaptic integration, setting the gain and timing for their synaptic inputs.
-Thus, these results strongly suggest a particular integration of the spontaneous activity on DLS- and DMS-MSNs.
+In order to study the circuit attributes that may characterize the DS, our initial approach was to compare the electrophysiological properties of striatal MSNs recorded in the lateral (DLS, n = 77) and medial (DMS, n = 91) regions of the DS in anesthetized mice.
+The membrane potential of the Down states was stable during the recordings with no differences between striatal regions (DLS-MSNs = -69.89 ± 5.79 Hz, DMS-MSNs = -69.867 ± 7.67 Hz, p=0.42).
+MSNs exhibited a rich sub-threshold activity during Up states; however, they displayed a very low rate of spontaneous action potentials with similar frequencies along DS (DLS-MSNs = 0.3 ± 0.95 Hz, DMS-MSNs = 0.24 ± 0.53 Hz, p=0.58).
+Input resistance was higher for DLS-MSNs (DLS-MSNs = 312 ± 25 M Ω , DMS-MSNs = 255 ± 16 M Ω , p=0.04).
+These changes in resistance could impact in the neuronal properties of synaptic integration, setting the gain and timing for their synaptic inputs.
+Thus, the integration of the spontaneous activity on DLS- and DMS-MSNs could be, at least partially, modulated by the cellular differences which underlie their intrinsic electrophysiological properties.

-The spontaneous activity from DLS- and DMS-MSNs have different attributes.
+The spontaneous activity from DLS- and DMS-MSNs have different attributes

 We first studied the properties of the SWO recorded in whole-cell from dorsal striatal MSNs.
-We computed 13 different features of the Up states (Fig. 1D), from which 11 were statistically different between DLS- and DMS-MSNs.
-The average voltage in the Up states was higher in the DMS-MSNs, as well as their standard deviation, minimum and maximum voltage and the total amplitude (Fig. 1D, features no 1-5).
-Their upward and downward transition slopes and its ratio were also higher in DMS-MSNs (Fig. 1D, features no 8-10).
-DLS-MSNs displayed higher number of peaks during the Up states and peak to peak amplitude, as well as longer Up states (Fig. 1D, features no 11-13) [all features are explained in methods section].
+In order to obtain a quantitative description of the activity of the MSNs in this brain state, we computed 13 different features to characterize the magnitude (i.e mean and max membrane potential, amplitude) and shape (i.e. ratio between transitions, number of peaks) of the Up states (Figure 1D), from which 11 were statistically different between DLS- and DMS-MSNs (Ups extraction and all features are explained in methods section).
+The average membrane potential in the Up states was higher in the DMS-MSNs, as well as their standard deviation, minimum and maximum membrane potential and the total amplitude (Figure 1D, features n° 1-5).
+Their upward and downward transition slopes and its ratio were also higher in DMS-MSNs (Figure 1D, features n° 8-10).
+DLS-MSNs displayed higher number of peaks during the Up states and peak to peak amplitude, as well as longer Up states (Figure 1D, features n° 11-13).
 Similar to cortical neurons (Sanchez-Vives and McCormick, 2000), Up states in MSNs are comprised by a barrage of excitatory and inhibitory synaptic inputs (Reig and Silberberg, 2014).
-Therefore, these divergences in the integration of the spontaneous activity may reflect changes on the excitatory and inhibitory inputs that DLS- and DMS-MSNs receive.
+Therefore, these divergences in the integration of the spontaneous activity may reflect changes in the excitatory and inhibitory inputs that DLS- and DMS-MSNs receive.